aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 ### 1.1.
 General MSA File Format

 MSAs generated with a custom workflow should follow the same format as that of the files output by our [snakemake MSA generation pipeline](precomputed_msa_generation_how_to.md).
-Both main and precomputed paired MSAs
+Both main and precomputed paired MSA files
 - can be in either `a3m` or `sto` format
+- need to have one multiple sequence alignment per file per chain
 - need to have the query sequence (the protein or RNA sequence for which the structure is to be predicted) as the first sequence in the MSA

 <details>